schrodingersbox/keto/README.md

 ### Keto adapted

-If you've been eating a standard American diet for a long time, it actually take a while for your body to adjust to the new diet and re-learn how to run on fat.
+If you've been eating a standard American diet for a long time, it actually takes a while for your body to adjust to the new diet and re-learn how to run on fat.
 This is referred to as "keto adapted".
+For me, this process took several weeks.

 ### Keto flu

-For me, this process took several weeks.
-I actually went through sugar withdrawl and had a short period where I felt like I had the flu.
+I actually went through sugar withdrawl and had a few days where I felt like I had the flu.
 This is referred to as "keto flu".
 The day it passed, I felt fantastic.
 Full of energy, alert, and just in a much better mood.